TejashRajuKV/Biology-in-Data/README.md

-  # Biology in Data UI Design
+  # Biology in Data – A Web App to Showcase Research Progress

-  This is a code bundle for Biology in Data UI Design.
-The original project is available at https://www.figma.com/design/j6nNQ6phXiKo3iymqAzVlp/Biology-in-Data-UI-Design.

   ## Running the code